AC JosepH Media

 “Bridgeton Public Schools has been committed to supporting our students and community to become the best that they can be and not only academically, but holistically,” she continued.
 “This partnership is an important step in doing that.”

-Bridgeton School Board President Erica Williams Mosley said her excitement about the programs, graduates ad their future with a personal message.
+Bridgeton School Board President Erica Williams Mosley expressed her excitement about the programs, graduates and their future with a personal message.

 “I am a resident born and raised in Bridgeton, and for the students that are here, I sat where you are right now, many, many, many, many years ago,” she said, which brought laughter from audience members.
 “But this was not an opportunity that was there for me.”